sepsoh/awesome-bash-scripts/Scripts/Internet Problem Fixer/notes.md

 current priorities:
-        option to set a specific interface as target
+        -i, --interface: option to set a specific interface as target
-        option to ignore an interface
+        -x, --exclude:    option to ignore an interface
         dynamic sleep for dhclient and monitor if route table is updated
         VPN detection and asking the user to turn it off
-        log levels
-        do target interface selection in a function ontion to only show the current states
+        do target interface selection in a function --no-fix option don't execute any fix commands ( doesnt require root )

 bugs:
         each device is treated twice ( because of the -1 states being written on last_states )